Poland

 Corporate - Other issues

-Tax arrangements subject to the reporting obligation include cross-border arrangements within the meaning of the DAC6 Directive other arrangements, including domestic arrangements.
-The Polish MDR legislation has much wider scope compared to the DAC6 Directive, containing, in particular, an extended definition of reportable tax arrangements (not only cross-border but also domestic tax arrangements) and a wider definition of covered taxes, including domestic VAT.
+The Polish MDR legislation has a broader than the DAC6 Directive, stipulating an extended definition of reportable tax arrangements (covering not only cross-border but also domestic tax arrangements), as well as an extended list of hallmarks and a wider definition of covered taxes, including domestic VAT.

-Reporting obligation regarding tax schemes arises within 30 days from the date the scheme is shared or implemented.
+Reporting obligation with regard to tax schemes generally arises within 30 days from the date the scheme is shared or implemented.

 Failure to report or other non-compliance may be connected with fines:

-• up to PLN 10 million regarding an entity being a promoter, and
+- up to PLN 10 million for an entity being a promoter, and

-• with regard to individuals responsible for such non-compliance - up to the maximum threshold of 720 daily rates, which translates into the maximum possible penalty:
+- for individuals responsible for non-compliance - up to the maximum threshold of 720 daily rates, which translates into the maximum possible penalty of up to PLN 44.792.640 in 2025,

-Taxpayers whose revenue or costs exceed the amount of PLN 8 million in the previous tax year may be required to introduce an internal procedure regarding fulfilment of obligations resulting from the implementation of DAC6 until the end of 2018; otherwise, they risk a penalty in the amount up to PLN 2 million.
+Taxpayers whose revenue or costs exceed PLN 8 million in the previous tax year may be required to implement an internal procedure on fulfilling the obligation to provide information on tax schemes to comply with Polish MDR regulations.
+Failure to do so can result in penalties up to PLN 2 million.

-Please also note that pursuant to Polish MDR rules, a tax scheme should be identified, inter alia, in case of payments, recognised as tax deductible costs, made to a related entity with its registered office, management board, or place of residence in a country applying harmful tax competition (including those indicated in the EU list of non-cooperative jurisdictions for tax purposes), while the occurrence of a tax advantage or the value of the transaction remains irrelevant in such a case.
-On 14 February 2023, the Russian Federation was included in the EU list of non-cooperative jurisdictions for tax purposes (the so-called blacklist of tax havens) adopted by the Council of the European Union.
-Thus, any transactions with related entities based in Russia should be identified as cross-border tax schemes.
+Please also note that pursuant to Polish MDR rules, a tax scheme should be identified, inter alia, in case of payments, recognised as tax deductible costs, are made to a related entity located in a country applying harmful tax competition (including those indicated in the EU list of non-cooperative jurisdictions for tax purposes), while the occurrence of a tax advantage or the value of the transaction remains irrelevant in such a case.
+On 14 February 2023, the EU added the Russian Federation to its blacklist of tax havens.
+Thus, any transactions with related entities based i.a. in Russia should be identified as cross-border tax schemes.

 Limitation for cash payments